The Hazel: A Treasure from Prehistory to the Present Day

 Hazelnuts in Sweets: A Sicilian Tradition

-The Hazelnut and Nebrodi Biodiversity
+The Hazelnut and the Biodiversity of the Nebrodi

 A Unique Habitat for Hazel Growing